KarbonKitty/IncrementalSheep/docs/era-1-hunter-gatherer.md

     Some food security is provided by the "pasture" building that represents sheep grazing land that is the original place where the tribe started.

-    Temporary shelters, like tents, are the only structures in this era.
+    Temporary shelters, like tents, are the main structures in this era.
+Early permanent or semi-permanent structures will show up late in this era.

 ### Knowledge